The Creative Process

 Blick Art, Harlem Art Installation

-Moses' original art will be featured at Blick Art's "12 Art Beats" display at Blick Art next door to the Apollo Theater in Harlem.
+Moses' original art was featured at Blick Art's "12 Art Beats" display at Blick Art next door to the Apollo Theater in Harlem.

 The Legendary Apollo Theater